Frequently Asked Questions

 How are priority projects that could be funded through ESD Capital grants identified?

-While variety of ways are used to identify priority projects, beginning in 2015 all applicants are asked to fill out and submit the priority project worksheets available on their Regional Council’s website.
+While variety of ways are used to identify priority projects, in 2016 all applicants are asked to fill out and submit the priority project worksheets available on their Regional Council’s website.
 Regional Councils will review those worksheets as part of their endorsement process.

 How is the progress and success of Regional Councils measured and reported?